programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 In our example, let us assume that we are looking for two clusters.
 The naive k-means algorithm will now initialize our model with two randomly distributed cluster centers.
 Since our data has only one dimension, let us assume that the cluster centers are initialized at positions 5 (centroid a) and 16 (centroid b).

 The main algorithm consists of two steps.
 The first step is to measure the distances between every data point and the current cluster centers (in our case, via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).
-Since we are only working in a one-dimensional space ins this example, this comes down to the measurement of \\( \lvert \mathbf{p}-\mathbf{c} \rvert \\), where \\( \mathbf{p} \\) is the cluster center and \\( \mathbf{c} \\) a data point.
+Since we are only working in a one-dimensional space in this example, this comes down to the measurement of \\( \lvert \mathbf{p}-\mathbf{c} \rvert \\), where \\( \mathbf{p} \\) is the cluster center and \\( \mathbf{c} \\) a data point.
 After measuring the distances between each data point and the cluster centers, every data point is assigned to its nearest cluster center.
 Thus, in our example, entries one and three in the table are assigned to centroid b, and entries two and four to centroid a.

 The second step consists of creating new cluster centers by calculating the [mean](https://en.wikipedia.org/wiki/Mean) of all the data points assigned to each cluster.
 Thus, the new cluster centers for the data points in our dataset would be located at position 12 (cluster a) and position 2.5 (cluster b).

-After creating the new cluster centers, the algorithm starts again with the data points' reassignment to the newly created centroids.
-The algorithm stops once the centroids are more or less stable.
+After creating the new cluster centers, the algorithm starts again with the data points' reassignment to the newly created cluster centers.
+The algorithm stops once the cluster centers are more or less stable.
 In our example, this is already the case after the first iteration.
 The [Wikipedia entry on k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) provides helpful visualizations of this two-step process.

 ## How Many Clusters Should I Choose?
 As indicated above, the question of how many cluster centers to choose is a tricky one.
 Usually, there is no one-size-fits-all solution to this problem.
 Yet, specific performance measures might help to select the right k value for your data.
 A good example that we will be using in this tutorial is the so-called "elbow method."
 The "elbow method" is based on measuring the inertia of the clusters for each k.
 In this context, inertia is defined as: